 Instructions

 - Line a 8 by 8 tray with parchment paper.
+Or select a smaller tray if you want thick burfi slices.

-- Next, add the sifted besan and roast and on low heat start roasting it stirring continuously.
-At first the besan mixture will be quite thick and lumpy needing quite a bit of effort to stir.
-However after about 12-14 minutes, the mixture will start getting smoother and easier to stir.
-Keep stirring else the besan will burn.
+- Keep stirring else the besan will burn.
 This step needs a lot of patience.
-Slowly ,the mixture will change color from pale yellow to light yellow to a nice golden yellow.
-Dont let it become too dark or brown.
+Slowly ,the mixture will change color from pale yellow to light yellow to a nice pinkish golden yellow.
+Don't let it become too dark or brown.
 It takes about 25-30 minutes for the besan to become roasted.

 - Take the pan off the stove and continue to stir for another 2-3 minutes.
-This is because the pan as well as besan is still quite hit and it will burn if left alone.
+This is because the pan as well as besan is still quite hit and it will burn at bottom if left alone.
 Let the mixture stand while you make the sugar syrup.Note- If you wish, mix a bit of yellow food color (powdered) with the besan for a bright yellow color burfi.

-- Once the syrup comes to a boil, mix in the ground cardamom.
-Lower the heat and continue to simmer the syrup for 5-7 minutes(to thicken slightly).
-You dont need to check the consistency.
+- Mix in the ground cardamom.
+On low heat, continue to simmer the syrup for 6-8 minutes(to thicken slightly).
+You don't need to check the consistency.
 Carefully, take a tiny drop between your index finger and thumb and press open and close a few times to make sure that the syrup is sticky (like warm honey).
-Note- The syrup should neither be watery( else barfi wont set) nor be too thick (else barfi will become hard).
+Note- The syrup should neither be watery (else barfi wont set) nor be too thick (else barfi will become hard).

 - Start adding the hot syrup to warm besan.
 Add in 3 parts.
 Add the syrup and mix well using a silicone spatula before adding again.
 You will immediately notice that the besan & ghee mixture swells up and feels light and fluffy as you incorporate syrup.
 Mix syrup slowing avoiding too much beating or whisking.